Rudolf Hübner

 From 1 August 1944 he was appointed Chief of Staff by the National Socialist Command Staff of the OKH.
 On 1 January 1945 he was promoted to Major General.
 On February 1, 1945, he gave his command and was simultaneously charged with the leadership of the 303rd Infantry Division.
 On March 1, 1945, he was promoted to lieutenant general and eight days later awarded the Knight's Cross of the Iron Cross.

 Hitler was incensed by the loss of the Ludendorff Bridge during the Battle of Remagen on 7 March 1945.
 He summoned the "fanatical and reliable Nazi" Generalleutnant Hübner from the Eastern Front and personally appointed him Commander of Fliegendes Sonder-Standgericht West ("Flying Special Court-Martial West").
 He directed him to court-martial and execute the officers who failed to destroy the bridge.

 General Hubner tried Major Hans Scheller, Captain Willi Bragte, Lt.
 Karl Heinz Peters, Maj.
 Herbert Strobel and Maj.
 August Kraft.

 Hübner, who had no legal experience, acted as both prosecutor and judge.
 He conducted extremely brief show trials during which he harangued the defendants for their alleged command failures, and then pronounced sentence.
 All of the officers were sentenced to death.
 Except for Bratge, who had been captured, the others were taken to a nearby woods within 24 hours, executed with a shot to the back of the neck, and buried where they fell.

-On April 28, 1945 Hübner was appointed on command of Albert Kesselring commander of combat of Munich.
+On 28 April 1945 Hübner was appointed on command of Albert Kesselring commander of combat of Munich.
 Under his command, 200 people were hanged or shot in the last days of the war.
-Hübner "left quietly" (quote Henke), as Munich was taken on April 30, 1945.
-On May 8, 1945 Hübner was first in US American, later in British captivity.
+Hübner "left quietly" (quote Henke), as Munich was taken on 30 April 1945.
+On 8 May 1945 Hübner was first in US American, later in British captivity.
 From this he was released in April 1948.

-In a post-war trial in Koblenz he was sentenced to four years in prison for the death sentences of Rimbach.
+In a post-war trial in Koblenz, he was sentenced to 10 years in prison for the death sentences of Rimbach.